Four Trimesters Birth Sanctuary

 By then, I had become the ‘face’ of unwed single mothers.
 My family used to lie that my ‘husband’ was overseas and even before I was ready, they decided to come clean with their friends that I was an unwed mom.
-Knowing that nothing will change unless there is public awareness (it’s been 13 years and the laws discriminating against unwed mothers in Singapore are unchanged), I consented to media interviews and documentaries that featured my life as an unwed mother to raise awareness of the plight of unwed mothers in Singapore.
+Knowing that nothing will change unless there is public awareness, I consented to media interviews and documentaries that featured my life as an unwed mother to raise awareness of the plight of unwed mothers in Singapore.

 Riding on the same media platform, I also raised awareness of the role of a doula.
 From one client once every 2-3 months, I was now averaging about 1-2 clients a month.
 It was becoming harder and harder to take urgent leave from work to handle my work as a doula.
 When a photo of my son and I was a half page feature in the national newspaper, I could no longer hide the truth from my employer and had to make a decision to stay with my current full time job or to take a leap of faith into the unknown.
 Once again, my heart knew where it was heading.
 Leap I did into the second crossroads of my life.

 Having gone through a crossroads before, I should already have known the depth of the dark pit in front me.
 I didn’t know where I was going but I trusted my gut feeling that I was doing the right ting.
 I used my gut as my compass once again.
 Barely making ends meet, I struggled to stay afloat financially.
 While it was incredibly hard, I was fuelled by passion.
 It pulled me through, one birth at a time.